 Since inception, we have not generated any revenue from product sales or any other sources, and we have incurred significant operating losses and negative cash flows from our operations.
 We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for several years, if ever.
-We have funded our operations to date primarily with proceeds from borrowings under convertible promissory notes.
-Through June 30, 2021, we had received gross cash proceeds of \$2.24 million from these borrowings.
+We have funded our operations to date primarily with proceeds from borrowings under convertible promissory notes and, this year, with funds from our initial public offering and SBIR Award.
+Through September 30, 2021, we had received gross cash proceeds of \$31 million from these sources.

-As of June 30, 2021, we had cash and cash equivalents of \$80 thousand.
+As of September 30, 2021, we had cash and cash equivalents of \$22.5 million.